florianjehn/King-of-the-Hill/Rules.md

 a tactical board game by Florian Jehn

 ### 1. Game material ###
-- a board with four rings that become decreasingly smaller.
-Each with seven tiles and a center piece
+- a board with a center piece and four rings that become decreasingly smaller.
+Each ring has seven tiles
 - Two runner, five warriors and two blocker per player
 - Four six-sided dice per player
 - 28 tiles with different terrain: 12 light, eight normal, eight difficult